 Animal Clinic & Housing FundraiserHelp us raise funds for the new Animal Clinic Housing (ACH) Building

 We are beyond excited to get this project underway.
-With growing demands in our animal care department, both in husbandry and medical, we are excited to be expanding and improving our facilities.
+With growing demands in our animal care department, both in husbandry and veterinary care, we are excited to be expanding and improving our facilities.
 With growth comes opportunities, and we are also excited to build “up” and add employee housing to this project, as well.
 As we all know, housing demands brings its own unique challenges, adding our location into the mix brings additional hurdles and is something we recognize.
 Due to the lack of affordable housing in Girdwood; it is crucial for AWCC to be able to offer onsite housing to our employees.
 These new housing units will solve this crisis for us.
 I am thankful to be a part of a motivated team that’s reaching for all the same goals!

 Help Us Reach the $2 Million Goal